squarepupil/website-pages/src/index.md

     environment at a Sudbury school is age-mixing.
 When younger and older students freely associate with one another, learning accelerates.

-    Younger students engage in (often just by watching) more complex activities, and they are motivated to take on big challenges like the older students they see around them.
-They gain exposure to more advanced skills and knowledge, and have immense opportunity to look up to a variety of role models.
+    Younger students engage in, sometimes by simply observing, more complex activities.
+By being around older students, younger students are motivated to take on big challenges, often with the compassionate help of those olders student.
+The younger students gain exposure to more advanced skills and knowledge and learn from a variety of role models.
+Students that are only a few years older represent role models that the younger students can more readily relate to.

     Older students also benefit deeply from being around younger students.
-    They not only develop leadership, nurturance, and a sense of responsibility for others, but are also are able to enjoy a lengthened childhood themselves by playing and engaging with younger kids without fear of judgement.
+    They not only develop leadership, nurturance, and a sense of responsibility for others, but are also able to enjoy a lengthened childhood themselves by playing and engaging with younger kids without fear of judgement.
 Teenagers at Arts & Ideas are free to move back and forth between benefitting from the joy of being a kid and growing and